benwiley4000/react-gif-player/README.md

     }
   }
   ```
+  Still confused?
+Here's a [jsfiddle](http://jsfiddle.net/1snhzgo8/7/) which shows how to use `pauseRef`.

 * Any other attribute available on the HTML `img` tag can be passed as well (excluding `src`, which would be overwritten), though keep in mind React's version of that attribute [may be different than you expect](https://facebook.github.io/react/docs/dom-elements.html#all-supported-html-attributes).